Be1hl2/Investment_Trends_And_Preferences-Power-BI-/README.md

 Overall, the study enhances understanding of factors that influence investment decisions and supports informed financial planning and advisory strategies.

 Key Performance Indicators (KPIs) Used
-Total Respondents
+Total Respondents,
-Capital Appreciation Count
+Capital Appreciation Count,
-Total Unique Reasons
+Total Unique Reasons,
 Top Investment Category
-Average Reasons per Investor
+Average Reasons per Investor,
-Most Popular Information Source
+Most Popular Information Source,
-Least Popular Information Source
+Least Popular Information Source,
-Preferred Investment Avenue
+Preferred Investment Avenue,
 Percentage of High-Risk Investments

 Charts and Visualizations Used
-Donut Charts – for category distribution and source percentages Bar Charts – for top investment reasons and investor information sources Column Charts – for respondents by age group and source comparison Pie Charts – to show percentage breakdowns
+Donut Charts – for category distribution and source percentages, Bar Charts – for top investment reasons and investor information sources, Column Charts – for respondents by age group and source comparison, Pie Charts – to show percentage breakdowns,
-Tables / Matrix Charts – for avenue vs. reasons and other detailed comparisons Cards / KPI Boxes – to highlight important numerical metrics at a glance
+Tables / Matrix Charts – for avenue vs. reasons and other detailed comparisons, Cards / KPI Boxes – to highlight important numerical metrics at a glance